Victor-opus/Python-together/README.md

 # Python-together
 The code of the book ----  start learning python

+create in 2020 4.23